OMIndependent/quswan/src/liveblogs/natsuyu/index.md

 Here's a general summary of the show taken from wikipedia:

 ***Natsume's Book of Friends*** (夏目友人帳 or *Natsume Yuujinchou*) is a Japanese fantasy manga series by Yuki Midorikawa.
 It began serialization by *Hakusensha* in the shoujo manga magazine *LaLa DX* in 2005, before switching to *LaLa* in 2008.
-The chapters have been collected in twenty-two bound volumes.
+The chapters have been collected in 27 bound volumes.
 The series is about Takashi Natsume, an orphaned teenage boy who can see spirits, who inherits from his grandmother the notebook she used to bind spirits under her control. *Natsume's Book of Friends* was a finalist for the first *Manga Taishou* award in 2008.

 *Natsume's Book of Friends* has been adapted as a series of drama CDs, as well as an anime television series produced by [Brain's Base][bb] (seasons 1-4) and [Shuka][shuka] (seasons 5-6), which was broadcast on [TV Tokyo][tv-tokyo] for 6 seasons in 2008, 2009, 2011, 2012, 2016, and 2017.